 Pro Real Estate Photo Tips for Selling or Renting Your Home

-You already know to: schedule storage, neutralize paint colors, clean top to bottom, deodorize fabrics and rugs.
+Make sure to: schedule storage, neutralize paint colors, clean top to bottom, and deodorize fabrics and rugs.

-Now, go back and execute the finer details to make the photos and open house memorable.
+Now, it's time to go back and execute the finer details to make the photos and open house memorable.

-Granite counter tops probably grace your bathroom and/or kitchens.
-Bring the finishes sparkle back to life with a cleaning and finishing product.
-The shine portrayed the in picture is worth the work it will take to capture just the right angle to avoid a glare.
+Bring the sparkle back to life with a cleaning and finishing product.
+The shine in the picture is worth the work it will take to capture just the right angle to avoid glare.

 Here’s a pro tip from Brad to make the kitchen or bathroom photograph larger: Lower the tripod 6 inches to approximately 1 foot higher than the countertop and use that as your reference point.
 This direction makes the room feel larger.

-Depending on your local market and your abilities to capture the home’s potential in person and in pictures, you might not need professional staging.
-But, take a moment to consider the possibility for a maximized home sale.
+Depending on your local market and your ability to capture the home’s potential in person and in pictures, you might not need professional staging.
+But, take a moment to consider the possibility of a maximized home sale.

 Extra Curb Appeal

-Just like home staging, curb appeal is going to draw buyers to the house.
-It’s likely their first interest will be piqued by an amazing front view picture of the house, but their buying interest will be solidified by walking up to the door and being wowed immediately.
+Just like home staging, curb appeal draws buyers and renters to the house.
+Their first interest is likely piqued by an amazing front-view picture of the house, but their buying interest is solidified from the walk up to the door.

-Professional real estate photography is really at its best when the photographer captures the intimate details of a home for sale.
+Professional real estate photography is at its best when the photographer captures the intimate details of a home for sale.
 This is particularly true for exterior photos.
-Brad urges homeowners to consider the direction of the sun and where light hits the property throughout the day.
+Brad urges homeowners to consider the sun's direction and where light hits the property throughout the day.
 The sun shadows or highlights different architectural features as the day moves along.
-Use this an opportunity to showcase the best features and downplay the less pleasing attributes.
+Use this as an opportunity to showcase the best features and downplay the less pleasing attributes.

-You already know to: manicure the lawn and shrubs, update the entry way, power wash the house.
+Make sure to: manicure the lawn and shrubs, update the entryway, and power wash the house.

-Think of your front entry and yard space as a store front window.
-Retailers spend tons of money hiring pros to showcase the exact items in a precise way to draw customers in.
-The same is true for your home’s curb appeal, but pristine photos are the best way to draw buyers in.
+Think of your front entry and yard space as a storefront window.
+Traditional retailers spend tons of money hiring pros to showcase the exact items precisely to draw customers in.
+The same is true for your home’s curb appeal, but pristine photos are the best way to attract buyers.

-Coordinating accessories from chair pillows to outdoor rugs photograph so much better than a hodge podge of patterns and colors.
-This doesn’t mean each chair has to match exactly, but they do have to be related enough as to not distract the eye either by viewing online or in person.
+Use coordinating accessories for appealing photographs, including chair pillows and an outdoor rug.
+A jumble of patterns and colors doesn’t photograph well.
+This doesn’t mean each chair has to match exactly, but they do have to be related enough to not distract the eye while viewing online or in person.

-A little color interest can be added by layering a small door mat on top of larger one, producing a picture frame effect.
-Don’t use your family’s last name or initials on the mat though.
+Add a little color interest by layering a small doormat on top of a larger one, producing a picture frame effect.
+Don’t use your family’s last name or initials on the mat, though.
 Depersonalize those photos!